NetArena: Dynamic Benchmarks for AI Agents in Network Automation: Experiments

 \subsection{Fine-Grained Evaluation via Complexity-Aware Breakdown}

-While aggregate metrics offer convenient summaries, they can also obscure important differences.
-A model may perform well on simple queries but fail on compositional tasks or violate safety constraints in more complex scenarios.
-To uncover these subtleties, \name incorporates complexity control during benchmark generation.
-Each query is annotated with its action types and a difficulty level (Tables \ref{tab:append:query_details:malt}, \ref{tab:append:query_details:k8s}, \ref{tab:append:query_details:route} in Appendix), enabling fine-grained analysis of correctness, safety, and latency.
+While aggregated metrics are useful, they often hide critical weaknesses.
+A model may appear strong on simple queries but fail on compositional tasks or violate safety constraints in complex scenarios.
+To surface these issues, \name applies complexity control during benchmark generation, annotating each query with action types and difficulty levels (Tables~\ref{tab:append:query_details:malt}, \ref{tab:append:query_details:k8s}, \ref{tab:append:query_details:route} in the Appendix), enabling more fine-grained analysis of correctness, safety, and latency.

-As shown in Figure~\ref{fig:eval:spider}, this breakdown reveals nuanced differences in agent performance across the three applications.
-In datacenter capacity planning (CP), both correctness and safety drop significantly as query complexity increases, particularly for the GPT-4o model with few-shot prompting.
-We attribute this to higher solution variance in complex tasks, where pattern matching from few-shot examples alone fails to generalize.
-These cases demand more autonomous reasoning beyond retrieval-based prompting.
-We also observe that all agents consistently underperform on \texttt{add} operations, which require satisfying strict structural constraints when introducing new nodes.
-This highlights a common weakness in constraint-aware reasoning across agents.
+As shown in Figure~\ref{fig:eval:spider}, this breakdown reveals clear differences across applications.
+In datacenter capacity planning (CP), both correctness and safety drop sharply as complexity grows, particularly for GPT-4o+Few-shot.
+This suggests higher variance in complex tasks, where retrieval-style pattern matching fails to generalize and agents must rely on autonomous reasoning.
+Across all agents, \texttt{add} operations remain consistently hard (e.g., adding a new device to the datacenter while satisfying capacity-balancing constraints), because they require strict structural constraint satisfaction when introducing new nodes.